KhronosGroup/UnityGLTF/README.md

 ## Extensibility

 UnityGLTF has import and export plugins.
 These have callbacks for modifying node structures, extension data, materials and more as part of the regular export and import process.
 They are used both in the Editor and at runtime.
 You can make your own plugins and enable them in the `Project Settings > UnityGLTF` menu.

-Creating a plugin is simple:
-1. inherit from GltfImportPlugin or GltfExportPlugin
+Plugins are ScriptableObjects that can have settings; they're serialized as part of the GLTFSettings asset.
+Plugins create concrete instances of import/export handlers.

+To create a plugin, follow these steps:
+1. Make a class that inherits from `GLTFImportPlugin` or `GLTFExportPlugin`.
+This is the ScriptableObject that contains plugin settings.
+2. Also, make a class that inherits from `GLTFImportPluginContext` or `GLTFExportPluginContext`.
+This class has the actual callbacks.
+3. Implement `CreateInstance` in your plugin to return a new instance of your plugin context.
+4. Override the callbacks you want to use in your plugin context.
+   - See available callbacks
+   - See available callbacks

+If your plugin reads/writes custom extension data, you need to also implement `GLTF.Schema.IExtension` for serialization and deserialization.

 > 🏗️ Under construction.
-You can take a look at `MaterialExtensions.cs` for an example in the meantime.
+You can take a look at `MaterialVariantsPlugin.cs` for an example.

 ## Known Issues

 Known issues reproduce with specific [glTF Sample Models](https://github.com/KhronosGroup/glTF-Sample-Models/tree/master/2.0):

+> **Note:** This list hasn't been updated in a while.
+It may not be accurate anymore.

 - **khronos-SimpleSparseAccessor**: sparse accessors not supported on import (can be exported though)
 - **khronos-TriangleWithoutIndices**: meshes without indices import with wrong winding order